And the different ways we use our hands to grasp, hold, move and manipulate objects

 Hammering with a hammer

-Holding a cooking pot with a long handle
+Pouring from a saucepan with a long handle

 The handle of the pot rests across the palm of the hands.
 To pour from the pot that forearm is twisted.

 - Choose a cooking pot that can be easily be picked up and held for 10 seconds.

 - Pour a little water into the pot.

 - Hold the pot steady for 10 secs.

 - Next tip the water into another container.

 - To increase the load, increase the amount of water in the pot.

 Digging with a trowel and spooning with a tablespoon